Visit "GAME OF THRONES" Locations in Croatia on a Budget

 Try to see all you can of your connecting locations.
 If you don't have time, just talk to the locals in the airport.
 Try some of the local food available.
 Make your journey going there and later returning a positive part of your overall travel experience.

 Pack light.
-Choose travel clothes that can easily layer for warmth, will take you from day into night, can wash and dry overnight, and can cover the host of activities you plan to do there.
+Choose travel clothes that can easily layer for warmth, will take you from day into night, can wash and dry overnight, and cover the host of activities available.

 Take two pairs of comfortable, versatile, walking shoes already worn all day a few times at least.
 Pack a couple spare pairs of travel socks and travel underwear that can wash, hang, and dry overnight.

 Booking Ahead vs. Last Minute Deals

 It is always a good idea to book a Dubrovnik old town hotel ahead just so that you will have someplace to stay.
 Use online travel sites to compare reviews for hotels and get the best deal.
 Booking far in advance might save you a lot of money.